jakelever/tree2maze/README.md

   --outSVG OUTSVG       SVG output of maze representation --outDot OUTDOT       DOT output of tree
   --minLayers MINLAYERS
-                        Whether to put a lower-limit on the number of layer, or just weight until tree has been fully realised --maxLayers MAXLAYERS
+                        Whether to put a lower-limit on the number of layers, or just wait until tree has been fully realised --maxLayers MAXLAYERS
-                        Whether to put an upper-limit on the number of layer, or just weight until tree has been fully realised
+                        Whether to put an upper-limit on the number of layers, or just wait until tree has been fully realised
 ```